Spring Garden Revival

 Municipal Tree Protection Ordinances & Professional Standards in Bridgewater

-Bridgewater enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with additional safeguards for heritage and landmark specimens.
-Applications are reviewed by the Bridgewater Building Department and may require coordination with the Bridgewater Planning Board and utility companies for line clearance.
+Bridgewater enforces tree protection ordinances for both public and private property, with permit thresholds at 6-8 inches DBH and special protections for heritage or landmark trees.
+Applications are reviewed by the Building Department and may require coordination with the Planning Board and utility companies for line clearance.
 Emergency protocols are in place for storm damage, and public notification is required for significant public tree work.
-Enforcement includes violation reporting, correction timelines, and appeal or variance procedures.
-Professional liability insurance of 1M minimum is required for commercial work, along with workers compensation and bonding for municipal contracts.
-Consulting arborists must carry professional liability coverage.
+Violations are subject to correction orders and penalties, with appeal and variance procedures available.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and professional liability coverage for consulting or assessment work.

 Bridgewater Building Department